-Enables all the optimizations from level 3 including those performed with the -ffp-mode=fast armclang option.
+Enables all the optimizations from level 3 including those optimizations that are performed with the -ffp-mode=fast armclang option.
 This level also performs other aggressive optimizations that might violate strict compliance with language standards.

 max

 Maximum optimization.
 Specifically targets performance optimization.
 Enables all the optimizations from level fast, together with other aggressive optimizations.